faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

     ├── raw-fastq
     └── trinity-assemblies

-If you want to change the names on the left hand side of the colon in the config file, you can do so, but the `PATHs` on the right hand side need to point to our "clean" UCE raw reads.
-If you have files in multiple locations, you can use different `PATHs` on the right-hand side.
+If you want to change the names on the left hand side of the colon in the config file, you can do so, but the paths on the right hand side need to point to our "clean" UCE raw reads.
+If you have files in multiple locations, you can use different paths on the right-hand side.

 .. attention:: Although you can easily input new PATHs in this file, the
     **structure** of the data below the PATH you use must be the same - meaning